|The festive spirit took over. Danie, Rita, me, Tom, Gerhard (in the back), Kathy and Don from left to right.|

 “Sighting of the Day in the Bush”

 It’s not easy to pull off a surprise birthday party.
-Tom began to wonder when I packed two bottles of gin and two bottles of vodka with about 30 lemons in order to make sugar free Lemon Drop Martinis for Rita and I. Most likely, neither of us would drink more than two.
+Tom began to wonder when I packed two bottles of gin and two bottles of vodka with about 30 lemons to make sugar-free Lemon Drop Martinis for Rita and me.
+Most likely, neither of us would drink more than two.

 |The bright light behind us wasn’t the best vantage point in taking this photo.
 From left to right: Don, Kathye me, Tom, Danie, Gerhard with Louise and Rita in front.|